-Students are required to submit one copy of the approved final thesis to the student's faculty advisor no later than one week after the end of the semester.
+Students must submit one copy of the approved final thesis to the student's faculty advisor no later than one week after the semester ends.

-\\Failure to comply with any deadlines for submission of documents, scheduling of defense, or submission of documents for approval by the thesis/essay advisor can result in the student being required to register for another semester of study and which may delay anticipated graduation term\\
+\\Failure to comply with any deadlines for submission of documents, scheduling of defense, or submission of documents for approval by the thesis/essay advisor can result in the student being required to register for another semester of study and which may delay anticipated graduation term and need to register and pay for an additional 1 credit\\

 It is recommended that part-time students complete their degree within 3-4 years after admission to the program.
-Part-time students must be enrolled for a total of 6 credits each semester to maintain part-time status.
+Part-time students must be enrolled for 6 credits each semester to maintain part-time status.
 You cannot take the required courses as suggested, so you must work with the MPH-IPI Program Director to organize the sequence of classes.